 Highlighted News

-February 2022, initiated by a very simple and fun H2O2 bubble experiment, we identified catalase, a reactive oxygen specie-detoxifying enzyme, as one of the underlying molecular targets of blue light to kill superbugs.
+February 2022, initiated by a very simple and fun H2O2 bubble experiment, we identified catalase, a reactive oxygen species-detoxifying enzyme, as one of the underlying molecular targets of blue light to kill superbugs.
 Please check this new finding through this link.
 [Link]

 January 2021, our story using stimulated Raman scattering microscopy to solve a longstanding mystery regarding how a widely used antifungal drug fights against fungal infections is featured by Boston University News.
 [Link]